makohda/IDRC_first_step_course_2018/README.md

 Let make your first step.
 Certainly, this is really small.
 But, it may become a giant step in the future.

 ## First analysis (< 20 min)
-In this section, we will analyze following public data.
+In this section, we will analyze the following public data.
 We just prepare (**download by yourself!**) sequence reads, reference genome and related files.
 Then, align reads (fastq) to the reference human genome using BWA, see the result using IGV.

 Followings are summary of data we will use in this section.
 - Title: Identification of autosomal recessive spastic paraplegia with cerebellar ataxia and neuropathy
 - Objective: To identify the gene mutation responsible for a family presenting spastic paraplegia, cerebellar ataxia and neuropathy with autosomal recessive transmission.
 - Methods: The present study included two patients in a Japanese consanguineous family.
 Their onset of symptoms was 48 and 58 years of age.
-Neurologic examination and DNA analysis were underwent in two patients and two normal family members.
-We performed a genomewide linkage analysis employing SNP arrays with two patients’ DNAs and **exome sequencing using one patient’s sample.**
+Neurologic examination and DNA analysis were undergone in two patients and two normal family members.
+We performed a genome-wide linkage analysis employing SNP arrays with two patients’ DNAs and **exome sequencing using one patient’s sample.**
 - Results: **We identified a homozygous missense mutation in the lysosomal trafficking regulator (LYST) gene**
 - DRA: http://ddbj.nig.ac.jp/DRASearch/study?acc=DRP000999
 - **Causative gene: LYST c.4189T>G, p.F1397V**
 - Paper: Autosomal-recessive complicated spastic paraplegia with a novel lysosomal trafficking regulator gene mutation. - PubMed - NCBI https://www.ncbi.nlm.nih.gov/pubmed/24521565

 Firstly, download demo data and reference genome sequence files.
-I made small data which aquired from public sequence database.
+I made small data which acquired from the public sequence database, DRA (DDBJ Sequence Read Archive; https://www.ddbj.nig.ac.jp/dra/index.html).
 It's already modified to contain chromosome 1 reads only.
-File size are 54M and 55M (original sizes are 4.8G and 4.9G).
+File size is 54M and 55M (original sizes are 4.8G and 4.9G).
 ```
 $ wget -c https://www.dropbox.com/s/eg8k4xmmw23nfnq/DRR006760_chr1_1.fastq.gz
 $ wget -c https://www.dropbox.com/s/b4awju0mkt8q3bn/DRR006760_chr1_2.fastq.gz